OpossumPetya/Advent-of-Code-2025-exchange/README.md

 1. **Fork this project** into your own account
 2. **Clone your forked project** to your local machine
 3. Work in your editor and create the code for the exercise.
-   * In the folder `exchange` in the root of the project, you will find folders named `day01` to `day25`.
+   * In the folder `exercises` in the root of the project, you will find folders named `day01` to `day25`.
    * Go to the folder for the day's task you are working on.
 Inside the folder, you will find a README.md file with a link to the exercise for the day.
-   * Create a folder within the day's task folder with your name (i.e. `exchange/day01/yourname`), and create any code within that folder.
+   * Create a folder within the day's task folder with your name (i.e. `exercises/day01/yourname`), and create any code within that folder.
 This folder will be uploaded later, your name identifies your solution for the task.
    * Write your cool code in the language of your choice in your named folder created in the previous step.
    * Once you are happy with the result, submit your answer for the day's task to [Advent of Code](https://adventofcode.com).
 Don't forget to complete the second part of the solution to get the *stars* ⭐️ for the day!
    * Share your code with the team, as explained in the next steps! 👍 ⭐️